thoughtspot/rest-api-sdk/api-playground/content/introduction.md

 ## Errors
 The portal uses the standard HTTP response codes to indicate the success or failure of a request.
 The 200 response code indicates a successful request, whereas 500 and 4xx response codes indicate an error.

 If the API response indicates an error, you can view the error details by navigating to `root` > `error` > `message` > `debug` in the error response body.

-## Authentication
+## Getting started

-All API requests generated from Playground are authenticated using the Bearer token included with the `Authorization` header passed along with the request.
-This token is generated and set each time you open the REST API Playground and navigate to an endpoint.
-The token is generated for the logged-in user and is valid for 24 hours.

-If you want to use a new token, you can generate a token using the `/api/rest/2.0/auth/token/object` endpoint.
-To update the token, click  **Configure** in the code explorer and edit the `AccessToken` field in the pop-up that appears.
+For detailed instructions on setting up and using the REST API v2.0, please refer to the [Setup and Usage](#/develop/api/rest/playgroundV2_0?apiResourceId=http%2Fgetting-started%2Fsetup-and-usage) guide.
+This guide will walk you through the initial setup process, configuration options, and provide examples to help you effectively utilize the API in your applications.

+If you have any questions or need further assistance, feel free to reach out to our support team or connect with ThoughtSpot Developer Community on [Discord](https://discord.com/invite/JHPGwCkvjQ)

+Happy coding!